elainecode/frontend/README.md

-## Shade Gif App
+## Shade Gifs

-### Description
+### Application Description

-Reaction gif search engine where you can search for Gifs by reaction, pop culture references and of course shade!
+Reaction Gif Search Engine where you can search for Gifs by reaction, pop culture references and of course shade!

 Shade Gif's API is hosted on [Heroku](https://lit-dusk-44111.herokuapp.com/api/v1/gifs)

+API that allows you to

+- get all gifs
+- get all gif reaction tags
+- get favorite gifs by user
+- create a new user
+- get a new user

 ![homepage view](https://github.com/elainecode/test-app/blob/master/test.png)

 ### Features

+- JWT Authentication used with Passport middleware to authenticate users
 - Relational Database used to store gif and user info
 - React Router used create unique urls in browser
 - Complete Migrations and Seeds